tonimelisma/Relay-Android/ARCH.md

 ### 4. UI Layer

 - Built using MVVM: ViewModel + LiveData or StateFlow.
 For Phase 2, Compose directly observes a `StateFlow` from `SmsInMemoryStore` using `collectAsState()`.
+A manual "Scan SMS/MMS/RCS" button calls `MessageScanner` to query providers (SMS inbox, MMS + parts/addr, and heuristic RCS).
 - UI shows:
   - List of messages
   - Sync status